Lukrative525/DeepNestSharp/README.md

 switch off DllImport in the settings; and use the internal C# implementation instead.
-Be warned that this internal implementation is not as performant as the C++ import atm, and it sometimes generates sub-optimal nests but it's an easy-start option that's proving good enough most of the time. . .
+Be warned that this internal implementation is not as performant as the C++ import atm, and it sometimes generates sub-optimal nests but it's an easy-start option that's proving good enough most of the time...

 1. Replace <boost_1.76_path> with your real BOOST (1.76+) path in compile.bat